akoutsop1909/MSc_Thesis/README.md

 The dataset can be downloaded from [here](https://diode-dataset.org).

-### KITTI Selection (test)
+### KITTI selection (test)
-KITTI Selection is the validation set of KITTI, mostly intended for autonomous driving applications.
+KITTI selection is the validation set of KITTI, mostly intended for autonomous driving applications.
 It contains 1,000 images and depth maps tottaling 802MB.
 A Volkswagen station wagon with mounted equipment drove around Karlsruhe, Germany, to record various driving scenarios.
 The setup included a Velodyne HDL-64E LiDAR sensor with a range of 120 meters and a PointGray Flea2 FL2-14S3C-C color camera.

 The dataset can be downloaded from [here](https://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction).